apache/flink-web/docs/content/posts/howto-test-batch-source.md

 [Example Cassandra TestContext](https://github.com/apache/flink-connector-cassandra/blob/d92dc8d891098a9ca6a7de6062b4630079beaaef/flink-connector-cassandra/src/test/java/org/apache/flink/connector/cassandra/source/CassandraTestContext.java)

-The test context is scoped to the test case.
-So it is where we do things like creating test table, creating the source or writing test data.
+The test context provides Flink with means to interact with the backend, like inserting test data, creating tables or constructing the source.
+It is scoped to the test case (and not to the test suite).

 It is linked to the ITCase through a factory of TestContext as shown below.